Ectelion/facial-expression-recognition/README.md

-facial-expression-recognition
+Facial Expression Recognition
 =============================

-Main purpose of the project - recognition of emotions based on facial expressions.
+The main purpose of the project - recognition of emotions based on facial expressions.
 Cohn-Kanade data set (http://www.pitt.edu/~emotion/ck-spread.htm) is used for explorations and training

 The Cohn-Kanade is a data set of face images labeled for 8 expressions/emotions :